Suggested Audio Jukebox:

 #14 Janet Leigh

 I always felt a little embittered by her turn as Marion Crane in Psycho and, regardless of the confines of sixties sexual repression, could never shake that nagging feeling that Alfred Hitchcock had the true director’s cut locked up in his memory banks as mind bullets for when he returned home at the end of a hard day’s shoot.
-We, the viewer, had to make do with a glimpse of her sturdy brassiere and the knowledge that, should you unfasten that harness, two symmetrical spherical joy givers would sit pert like silicon putty, with likewise trajectory.
-Janet was also 50% responsible for another entry on this list and you don’t need a degree in neuroscience to work out who that may be.
+We, the viewer, had to make do with a glimpse of her sturdy brassiere and the knowledge that, should we unfasten that harness, then two symmetrical spherical joy givers would sit pert like silicon putty, with likewise trajectory.
+Janet was also 50% responsible for birthing another entry on this list and you don’t need a degree in neuroscience to work out who that may be.

 Jeanette Helen Morrison (July 6, 1927-October 3, 2004)